What's it like?

 “Yes, but what does it feel like?
 Not just to want it, but needing it and everything else, the emotions, anxiety, depression and so on.”

-He looked out the window at thick glossy football sized leaves of the magnolia tree outside her 2nd story window.
+He looked out the window at thick glossy leaves of the magnolia tree outside her 2nd story window.
 “It’s exhausting.
 If I’m understanding you.”

 “How so?”